Chronic primary adrenal insufficiency has a number of causes. Primary adrenal insufficiency is termed Addison disease.

 Although the exact mode of presentation can vary depending on the underlying complication common modes of presentation tha...

-Complications of hip joint replacements are common and are essential for the radiologist to be aware in the assessment of the radiographs with hip prostheses.
-They are many and can occur at various time intervals following the initial surgery:
+Complications of total hip arthroplasty are common and it is essential for the radiologist to be aware of them in the assessment of radiographs of total hip replacements.
+Complications are many and can occur at various time intervals following the initial surgery:

 Complications post optical colonoscopy are most commonly assessed by CT if patients present with abdominal symptoms post colonoscopy.
 Complications include: